 To properly work a top water lure, cast and immediately begin your retrieve with constant cranking, it is important to have contact with the lure when it hits the water, as many times the Giant Snakehead will strike immediately.
 For best hooking results wait until you feel the fish before setting the hook.

-In Cheow Lan Lake are normally, early morning and in the evening, when it is cooler than the heat around mid-day.
+Are normally, early morning and in the evening, when it is cooler than the heat around mid-day.
 The Snakehead goes to deeper water at this time.
 Generally the Giant Snakehead we catch is from 2 kg and up.
 Catching trophy fish is what drives many anglers.
-So you will be glad to know, that there have been caught Giant Snakehead of 11 kg in Cheow Lan Lake.
+So you will be glad to know, that there have been caught Giant Snakehead of 11 kg in the lake.
 The Giant Snakehead can also be at least as quirky and difficult to outwit as they are ferocious and greedy.
 They are a challenge for the serious predator angler.

 The water level often fluctuates due to seasonal draw downs.
 When the water starts to draw down in the dry season it is difficult for shoreline weeds and vegetation to take hold.
 Consequently, because of the Giant Snakehead’s preferred hunting technique, the shallow brush, logs etc. they use for cover, from where it can attack the prey disappear, At this time Giant Snakehead tend to move offshore, and stay in deeper water, in areas with submerged trees or fallen logs, Now diving lures are a better choice, you can spot the Giant Snakehead, as it is coming up to the surface to breathe, casting to seen fish, can be an incredibly exciting technique, and can give some brutal strikes.

 You will sleep in a hammock, camp near the river.
-Thai Fishing is the only fishing guide service who has great experience with camping in the Cheow Lan, Khao Sok jungle.
+Thai Fishing is the only fishing guide service who has great experience with camping in the jungle.
 The Camping trips include, all fishing and camping equipment, and are tailored to suit your request.

 When booking a guided Giant Snakehead fishing trip with Thai Fishing, all fishing equipment is included.
 We only use high quality fishing gear but you are obviously welcome to use your own fishing equipment if you prefer to do so.
 We have chosen to write exactly what equipment we provide so you can see the quality of the fishing equipment, we provide, free of charge: